Is the road accessible by 2WD?

 Unfortunately there are no public transport options available for visiting the observatory.
 Taxis from Broome are not permitted to drive on unsealed roads.

-Fortunately we do offer transfers.
-All you need to do is book onto one of our amazing tours (half and full day tours only) and we can add a return transfer from anywhere in Broome for an additional $45 per person.
+Fortunately we do offer transfers!
+All you need to do is book onto one of our amazing tours (half and full day tours only) and we can add a return transfer from anywhere in Broome.
+These are in addition to the cost of the tour, and are $60 for the first guest, and $15 per additional guest (on the same booking).

 We do not offer transfers for day visitors.